TobyJef/pokemon-scarlet-violet/README.md

 The accompanying images that sit either alongside or underneath the text of the articles were placed with consideration of the reader and flow of the articles.

-On larger screens the Exclusive Pokemon content text and image has been split to share the screen to accomodate the image height which shows the Pokemon that are exclusive to each game.
+On larger screens the Exclusive Pokemon content text and image has been split to share the screen to accomodate the image height which shows the Pokemon exclusive to each game.

+On smaller screens, some images have had to be repositioned from there orignal placement or removed completely due to the images original size.

 # Future Improvements